 The Graduate Diploma in Law (GDL), or the Common Professional Examination (CPE) as it is also known, provides non-law graduates with a gateway to a career as a solicitor or as a barrister.

 The course normally runs for a period of one academic year (e.g. between September and June), but can also be completed over a two-year period with part-time learning by those who are otherwise engaged and unable to devote their time to a full-time course.
-There is also the S-mode GDL which is completed over 18 months.

 Are you eligible for the GDL?